kenba/icao-wgs84-rs/README.md

 The library is based on Charles Karney's [GeographicLib](https://geographiclib.sourceforge.io/) library.

-Like `GeographicLib`, it models geodesic paths as great circles on the surface of an auxiliary sphere.
-However, it also uses vectors to calculate along track distances, across track distances and intersections between geodesics.
+Like `GeographicLib`, it models geodesic segments as great circle arcs on the surface of a unit sphere.
+However, it also uses vectors to calculate along track distances, across track distances and intersections between geodesic segments.

 The `Ellipsoid` class represents an ellipsoid of revolution.
-The static `WGS84_ELLIPSOID` represents the WGS-84 `Ellipsoid` which is used by the `Geodesic` `From` traits to create `Geodesic`s on the WGS-84 `Ellipsoid`.
+The static `WGS84_ELLIPSOID` represents the WGS-84 `Ellipsoid` which is used by the `GeodesicSegment` `From` traits to create `GeodesicSegment`s on the WGS-84 `Ellipsoid`.

 The library depends upon the following crates: